mlratino/SchittsCreekTemplate/README.md

 # SchittsCreekTrivia- a collection of trivia games
 <img src=assets\images\motel.PNG>
 ## SUPERFANS only!
-Tittlating Spoilers!!!!
+Tittilating Spoilers!!!!
 Test your fancy, obscure word knowledge as you are rewarded or punished with gifs and short scenes and references "everything Schitt$ Creek."

 <img src=assets\images\lobby.jpg>
 https://youtu.be/0kF5zJIbn5U